-Prior to 1990, real-time pricing (RTP) was just an academic concept in the US until Georgia Power, a large southeastern utility, introduced it to its large commercial and industrial customers.
-The utility hired a pricing manager from ESKOM in South Africa, who had implemented a successful RTP program there for large mining customers.
-Because mining requires high power demand, and because their discrete operations can be disrupted, RTP was the perfect rate option for this sector.
+Until 1990, RTP was an academic concept in the US until Georgia Power introduced it to its large commercial and industrial customers.
+The utility hired a pricing manager from ESKOM in South Africa who had implemented a successful RTP program for large mining customers.
+Because mining uses electricity heavily and because mining operations can be disrupted, RTP was the perfect rate option for this sector.
 The pricing manager brought the practice with him to the U.S.

-The new RTP program had a two-stage structure.
+The RTP rate had a two-stage structure.
 In the first stage, customers paid what they had paid historically by holding their load profile constant.
 In the second stage, they paid for changes in the load profile on an hourly basis.
 The first stage bill included a fixed charge, a demand charge and a flat energy charge.
 In the second stage, the hourly prices were based on marginal energy costs.
 Customers were notified of the prices on an hour-ahead basis.

 The utility recruited customers from inside and outside of the U.S. to relocate to the utility's service territory and participate in the RTP program.
 The program was designed for customers with maximum demands higher than 1 MW.
-The rate attracted a number of heavy industrial customers to the state.
-It was observed that load dropped 17 percent on average whenever wholesale price exceeded \$1/kWh.
-It took about 6 years for the system operators to be convinced that the changes in load shape brought about by the hourly prices were real and could be used for system dispatch.
+Load dropped 17 percent on average whenever wholesale price exceeded \$1/kWh.
 Initially offered to industrial customers, the program was later extended to commercial customers.
 Years later, a day-ahead version was made available to C&I customers with less than 1 MW demand.